KipzonderKop101/Discord-Moderation/README.md

 Current status: **supported**

+****Warning!
+Even though, in the current stage of development, a lot of the commands are 'implemented', I do not recommend using this bot in your server yet duo to a lot of the commands not being finished, or needing big updates****

 ## Introduction

 👋, welcome to the this Discord-Moderation bot!
 This is a fully open-source code project for you to download or clone and use for your own Discord server.
 This bot is designed to be easy to use and customize, and is a great way to get started with Discord bots.